 Our above ground Swimming pool project – Wooden Swimming Pool construction in Tuscany

-As part of our Scansano agriturismo farmstay experience in Maremma, Tuscany we wanted our guests to be able to relax and cool off in a pool, it does after all hit the 40s regularly here in the heat of Tuscan summer so to achieve this we decided it would be a great project to self-build our above ground wood swimming pool so we started on our wooden swimming pool construction.
+As part of our Scansano agriturismo farmstay experience in Maremma, Tuscany we wanted our guests to be able to relax and cool off in a pool, it does after all hit the 40s regularly here in the heat of Tuscan summer so to achieve this we decided it would be a great project to self-build our above ground swimming pool so we started on our wooden swimming pool construction.

 Wooden swimming pool construction would mean more work, as only the cut wood and steel are supplied but there would be many benefits including being able to choose the method and pace of construction in order to ensure we were as ecologically sound as possible when it came to the materials we chose, as well as its impact on the land.